ruby/setup-ruby/README.md

 # use-ruby

-This action downloads a prebuilt ruby and adds it to `$PATH`.
+This action downloads a prebuilt ruby and adds it to the `PATH`.

-It is very efficient and takes about 5 seconds to download, extract and add the given Ruby to `$PATH`.
+It is very efficient and takes about 5 seconds to download, extract and add the given Ruby to the `PATH`.
 No extra packages need to be installed.

 ### Supported Versions